alinsjs/docs/guide/component.md

 </div>
 ```

-### Attribute structure
+### Property deconstruction

-Both the passing and use of attributes support the use of attribute destructuring, and the attributes will not lose their responsiveness.
+Both the incoming and consuming of attributes support the use of attribute destructuring without losing the responsiveness of the property.

 <CodeBox/>